Clubs & Organizations

 Officers meet on the last Tuesday of the month at 7:25 am.
 Members meet on the first Tuesday of the month at 7:25 am.

-For more information on the National Honor Society, please contact Leroy Cantrell at email@example.com.
+For more information on the National Honor Society, please contact Elle Muzny at email@example.com.

-The Reps & Hosts Team is open to any student who wants to help promote Mount St. Mary Catholic High School to prospective families and the community.
+The Mount Ambassadors is open to any student who wants to help promote Mount St. Mary Catholic High School to prospective families and the community.
 This team of students is knowledgeable in school history and statistics.

-Members of Reps & Hosts show their school pride by welcoming visitors and sharing knowledge about The Mount.
-Each year, the Reps & Hosts Team welcomes 7th graders from 13 Catholic grade schools to inform them of all that Mount St. Mary High School has to offer.
+Mount Ambassadors show their school pride by welcoming visitors and sharing knowledge about The Mount.
+Each year, the Mount Ambassadors welcome 7th graders from 13 Catholic partner grade schools to inform them of all that Mount St. Mary High School has to offer.

-On occasion, team members will be asked to greet visitors to our school and/or host a prospective student for a shadow visit.
+Members will also be asked to greet visitors to our school and/or host a prospective student for a shadow visit.

 Each year the Rocket Science & Astronomy Team (RSAT) participates in the FIRST® (For Inspiration and Recognition of Science and Technology) Competition.